CALL FOR A CEASEFIRE FOR ESA

 Many, many thanks to Natalie Bennett of the Green Party for so forcefully raising the issues of welfare in the Leaders Debate.
 We have to break the silence on welfare in these debates.
 Thank you.

-We look forward to support for Ceasefire in the next Parliament from Plaid Cymru
+We look forward to support for Ceasefire from Plaid Cymru in the new Parliament

 Read the Plaid Cymru Disability commitments here